Four tips for writing outstanding goal statements

 What type of applicants need to write a goal statement?

-Every applicant across all of the matriculated programs at UNE Online will have some kind of goal statement to complete during the application process.
+Every applicant across all of the matriculated graduate school programs at UNE Online will have some kind of goal statement to complete during the application process.

 Every program has a different format for their required goal statement.
 One program requires a formal essay-style statement that addresses multiple topics and questions that is saved as a document and then uploaded as part of their application.
 Other programs have individual short-answer questions that can be completed directly within the application portal.